What’s the first thing you do after a customer cancels their account?

 An exit interview is one of the best ways to get qualitative feedback for users who’ve cancelled.
 Surveys are great, but in exit interviews, you can dive deeper into the specifics of why users cancelled.

-- What happened that made you start to question if [product] was a good fit for you?
+- What made you question if [product] was a good fit for you?

-- When did you decide to cancel and was there anything that prompted the decision?
+- When did you decide to cancel, what prompted the decision?

 - What are you using instead now?

-- Would you open to signing up again if X was no longer an issue?
+- Would you re-subscribe if X was no longer an issue?

 All these questions are great for digging into the specifics of why users cancelled, beyond their initial cancellation reason.